What is The Environmental Impact of Electric Cars?

 - Manufacturing impacts: The production of electric cars can also have environmental impacts, such as the extraction of materials used in batteries, and the energy required to manufacture the car itself.
 However, some of these impacts can be reduced through more sustainable manufacturing practices and the use of recycled materials.

 Electric cars use lithium batteries that are made up of metals like iron, aluminium, and copper.
 More critical raw materials are needed to make electric cars than regular gas-powered cars.
 These materials require a lot of energy to make

 Most of the batteries used for electric cars are made in Japan, South Korea and China.
 In these countries, the use of carbon to produce electricity is higher compared to other countries that manufacture batteries 👀

 Studies have even stated that about 35% to 50% of the total electric vehicle manufacturing emissions come from electricity being consumed to produce batteries in China.
 However, the use of renewable energy in these countries is predicted to rise rapidly during the course of the next three years ✅

 - By generating electricity in China through wind power, it's possible to reduce emissions by up to 50% in the production phase of electric vehicles!

 - Achieving a 30% global reduction in carbon density could lead to a 17% decline in greenhouse gas emissions from EV battery production by 2030 ✅

 - If the techniques in energy production can be improved and the technology used in making batteries continue to advance, then it’s possible that car manufacturers will depend less on critical raw materials.
 Consequently, it will make electric vehicles even greener because producing them will no longer cause a negative environmental impact.

-Raw Materials for Battery Production
+What About Raw Materials Used for Battery Production?